Top 5 Biggest Fines for GDPR Breaches

 At the other end of the scale, the smallest GDPR breach fine was issued to a hospital in Hungary.
 The fee of €90 was issued due to the hospital unlawfully charging a copying fee from the patient, and violating the patient's right to access their personal data.
 Read about the Top 6 Biggest GDPR fines in Scandinavia.

-*Both the fines for British Airways and Marriott are not final at the time of writing, but have been proposed by the Information Commissioner’s Office (ICO).
+*The fine for Marriott is not final at the time of writing, but has been proposed by the Information Commissioner’s Office (ICO).